-Feedback from participants in workshops included enjoying being part of the process, a feeling of surprise that they could achieve such a large artwork together, that the project had been a good opportunity to develop their skills and appreciation in seeing so many people involved in the work and enthusiasm to develop further their skills.
+Participants in workshops expressed enjoying being part of the process, a feeling of surprise that they could achieve such a large artwork together, that the project had been a good opportunity to develop their skills and appreciation in seeing so many people involved in the work and enthusiasm to develop further their skills.

-Responses from community members who were not involved in the painting was that they think that the artwork brightens up town, that is was great to see everyone working together on it and its important for the kids to have their artwork on it as they will be able to see it when they get older.
+The community responded positively to the artwork, delighting in how it "brightens up town" and enjoying seeing everyone working together on it.
+Community members expressed how important it is for the kids to have their artwork on it as they will be able to see it when they get older.

 Stakeholders said that they were amazed at how much work got done, that the laundromat is like a beacon of light in town, that the murals put Alpurrurulam on the map.
 There is also talk of further mural projects being activated in the community and the women's group has been approached by a service provider in town to create a mural for them.
-This is a really positive outcome for the women involved for their work to be recognised for their work.
+This was a really positive outcome for the women involved to be recognised for their work.